RISKVFT/AutomatePULPissimo/README.md

 For more informations look the comments inside the script and in manpages.

 ### pulp_script/pulp_app.sh:
-This is the script to launch if you want to run an application on the FPGA.
+This is the script to run an application on the FPGA.
 In particular there are different options:
 - -s|--bitstream:
                 create bitstream using PULPissimo_bitstream.sh
 - -d|--download: